casperykchan/blog/java/005_java_pass_by_what.md

 Quick google on "Is java pass-by-reference?".
 The answer is mostly yes.
 However interestingly, many also argue Java is pass-by-copy.

-which one is the correct answer?
+Which one is the correct answer?
 Let's find out.

 Start off with a simple POJO: